starsite/FileMaker-Swift/README.md

 Edit record with `recordId`.
 Pass values for the fields you want to modify.
 Optionally, you can include the `modId` from a previous fetch, to ensure the server record isn't newer than the one you're editing.
 If you pass `modId`, a record will be edited only when the `modId` matches.

 Only an error `code` and `message` are returned with this function.
 The Data API does not pass back a modified record object for you to use.
-Boo.
+Boo 👎.
 You may want to refetch the record afterward with `getRecord(id:)`.

 ```swift
 // MARK: - edit record -> (code, message)